-2 According to Ramey (2013) the key objectives of policy interventions are - (a) stimulating domestic economy to raise private spending; and (b) raising employment and lowering unemployment.
+&lt;sup>2According to Ramey (2013) the key objectives of policy interventions are: (a) stimulating domestic economy to raise private spending; and (b) raising employment and lowering unemployment.

-3 According to Okun's Law, effectiveness of these policy interventions is estimated by the 'multiplier effect' - how much public spending stimulate the GDP and thereby contribute to private spending, employment and unemployment.
-4 Participants included one senior official of the Central Bank, five senior officials of commercial banks, five entrepreneurs of the export-oriented RMG industry, and nine entrepreneurs of SMEs.
+&lt;sup>3According to Okun's Law, effectiveness of these policy interventions is estimated by the 'multiplier effect' how much public spending stimulates the GDP and thereby contribute to private spending, employment and unemployment.